alessandro-gentilini/knuth-interview-2006/README.md

 My parents were asked whether or not they should advance me a grade, because I was doing well in school.
-And they; in fact I was born in January, which meant that I was older than most of the kids in my class, because if I’d been born in December, I would have gone to school a year earlier, so I was one of the oldest in my class, and my parents, you know, a lot of kids at that time were being pushed ahead in school, and one of my friends, you know, graduated from college when he would normally have been entering high school.
+And they; in fact I was born in January, which meant that I was older than most of the kids in my class, because if I'd been born in December, I would have gone to school a year earlier, so I was one of the oldest in my class, and my parents, you know, a lot of kids at that time were being pushed ahead in school, and one of my friends, you know, graduated from college when he would normally have been entering high school.

-Well I, but I’m glad
+Well I, but I'm glad
 that they resisted this, because it gave me this time for all these extra-curricular activities, so I was always into a lot of things.
 I mean sports; I was a terrible athlete.
-I’m tall, but my left hand doesn’t know what the right hand is doing, so I would only get in the game after we were already behind by 50 points, and, but I was the scorekeeper.
+I'm tall, but my left hand doesn't know what the right hand is doing, so I would only get in the game after we were already behind by 50 points, and, but I was the scorekeeper.